Crescens

-Crescens (Greek: Κρίσκης) was an individual who appears in the New Testament.
+Crescens (Greek: Κρήσκης) was an individual who appears in the New Testament.
 He is traditionally considered one of the 72 disciples sent out by Jesus in Luke 10.
 He was a missionary in Galatia and became a companion of Paul.
 The name 'Crescens' is the present-active participle of the Latin word crescere, and means 'increasing'.

 Biblical narrative

 Crescens, a companion of Paul during his second Roman captivity, appears once in the New Testament, where he is mentioned as having left the Apostle to go into Galatia: "Make haste to come to me quickly", Paul writes to Timothy, "for Demas hath left me, loving this world, and is gone to Thessalonica, Crescens into Galatia, Titus into Dalmatia".
 All commentators agree in ranking Crescens with Titus rather than with Demas, and in seeing here, therefore, a reference to a missionary journey into Galatia.
-This term, in New Testament times, might mean either Gaul or the Roman province of Galatia in Asia Minor, where Paul had labored so much; and its use here has been interpreted in both senses.
+This term, in New Testament times, might mean either Gaul or the Roman province of Galatia in Asia Minor, where Paul had laboured so much; and its use here has been interpreted in both senses.
 In the other passages where it occurs in the New Testament, however, it denotes Galatia, and most probably it would be so understood here by Timothy, especially as the other regions mentioned are likewise to the east of Rome.
 Moreover, Paul might easily have a reason for sending a disciple to visit his old Churches in Galatia, while Fenlon notes that there is no proof that he had an active interest in Gaul.